Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Evaluation

-Positive values denote an improvement of \name for a particular algorithm, while negative a degrade.
-We only report the best between the latency-and bandwidth-optimal versions.
-The results in Fig.~\ref{fig:torus8} show that \name slightly reduces completion time compared to Bruck for small message sizes, while achieving more than a 20\% performance advantage over Swing and Recursive Doubling due to its improved per-step latency.
-For larger message sizes, \name improves upon all existing approaches by up to 15\% at 128\,KiB.
-The tradeoff point at which Swing matches the performance of \name occurs at 512\,KiB; beyond this point, Swing outperforms \name due to its better transmission-delay optimality.
-Starting at 4\,MiB, the Bucket algorithm achieves the lowest completion time among all evaluated approaches.
+For ring topologies, Figure~\ref{fig:torus8} and Figure~\ref{fig:torus64} show the performance of existing algorithms $A$ relative to \textsc{Trivance}, where completion time is normalized to that of \textsc{Trivance} ($\frac{(T_A-T_{\textsc{Trivance}})\cdot 100\%}{T_A})$ for AllReduce sizes ranging from 32\,B to 128\,MiB.
+Positive values denote an improvement of \textsc{Trivance} for a particular algorithm, while negative a degrade.
+We only report the best between the latency- and bandwidth-optimal versions.
+The results in Figure~\ref{fig:torus8} show that \textsc{Trivance} slightly reduces completion time compared to Bruck for small AllReduce sizes, while achieving more than a 20\% performance advantage over Swing and Recursive Doubling due to its improved per step latency.
+For larger AllReduce sizes, \textsc{Trivance} improves upon all existing approaches by up to 15\% at 128\,KiB.
+The tradeoff point at which Swing matches the performance of \textsc{Trivance} occurs at 512\,KiB; beyond this point, Swing outperforms \textsc{Trivance}.
+Starting at 4\,MiB, the Bucket algorithm achieves the lowest completion time.

-For larger ring sizes (Fig.~\ref{fig:torus64}), similar trends are observed, although Bruck performs significantly worse due to inefficient routing.
-In this configuration, \name outperforms all competing algorithms by approximately 10\% for message sizes between 32\,B and 8\,KiB.
-At 32\,KiB, Swing significantly improves, as it delays the transition to its bandwidth-optimal variant, whose latency-optimal version is more robust for larger messages.
-At 128\,KiB and 256\,KiB, \name again outperforms all existing approaches.